Goro Nickel Project, South Pacific Island of New Caledonia, New Caledonia

-The Goro Nickel plant is located on the South Pacific island of New Caledonia and is one of the largest mining projects under construction anywhere in the world.
+The Goro Nickel plant is located on the South Pacific island of New Caledonia and is the largest mining project in New Caledonia.

 Goro is considered among the world's best-known undeveloped laterite ore bodies, with 55 million tonnes of estimated measured and indicated mineral reserves.

 The expected annual capacity of the Goro Nickel project is 60,000t of nickel and 4,300 to 5,000t of cobalt, which represents around 20% of global production.